Small Business Data Backup | PREVENT | by Exigent Technologies (Part 4 of 5)

 Next, the backup is encrypted.
 This means that in the event that your data backup is stolen, it’s completely unusable to the thief.
 Without the proper passwords the data can’t even be deciphered.
 This is becoming more and more important as companies are getting sued lately for leaking customer or patient or personal data by not taking reasonable steps to protect that data.
 For example, someone in your company takes the tape backup home in their briefcase and then leaves it on the subway platform.
 Two weeks later you find yourself at the wrong end of a lawsuit when it’s determined that someone has the names, addresses and social security numbers of all your clients or patients.

 So here’s the answer.
-Exigent Technologies recently partnered with a well-known international publicly traded company to offer their backup solutions, which is sold exclusively to resellers like Exigent.
+Exigent Technologies recently partnered with a well-known international publicly traded company to offer their data backup NJ solutions, which is sold exclusively to resellers like Exigent.